Passionfruit Growing Guide

 Feeding

-Passionfruits are heavy feeders and can be fed with a balanced organic fertiliser when in active growth and will also benefit from drenching with liquid organic fertiliser when in flower and also carrying a crop of fruit.
+Passionfruits are heavy feeders and can be fed with a mulch of compost when in active growth.
+Will also benefit from drenching with liquid organic fertiliser when in flower or carrying a crop of fruit.
 Young plants require steady moisture to become established.

 Spacing